maggie-grundy/week7-capstone-project/README-MAGGIENOTES.md

       </section>
 ```

+I realized while working through my positioning & styling that the first results section and feels like/humidity/wind/precipitation containers were mixed together.
+So I solved this by wrapping that second section in a separate div and reworked my css grid layout.

 ### Broad Checklist

 **Phase 1: Setup & Skeleton**

 - [X] Create your project folder & version control (git) so you track changes.
 - [X] Set up basic HTML structure: main container, header, search bar, results area, forecast area, etc.

-- [] Write the CSS skeleton: define your grid / sections layout (for desktop & mobile).
+- [X] Write the CSS skeleton: define your grid / sections layout (for desktop & mobile).
 Use a display: grid (or flex) for the main layout, then inside each card use display: flex.
-- [] Add class names for the major blocks (search, current weather, metrics, forecast cards).
+- [X] Add class names for the major blocks (search, current weather, metrics, forecast cards).
 - [X] Set up a CSS reset / base styles so browser differences don’t trip you up.

 **Phase 2: Responsive layout & styling**

-- [] Build the mobile git version first (often easiest) — get the sections stacking nicely, typography sizes, spacing.
+- [] Build the mobile version first — get the sections stacking nicely, typography sizes, spacing.
 - [] Then work desktop-layout: e.g., maybe sidebar + main section, or split layout.
 - [] Define your grid for the cards/forecast area: maybe a 7-day forecast grid.
 - [] Use flex in cards: icon + temp + day label etc.